tamim2763/donate-blood/README.md

 # Donate-Blood Web App

-A full-stack web application built with Node.js that connects blood donors with patients through a web-based platform.
+A front-end prototype built with Node.js that connects blood donors with patients through a web-based platform.

 ### 🚀 Live Demo